A little about me…

 A little about why…

-Photography didn’t come into my life with a plan.
+Photography didn’t come into my life with a plan and I never set out to be a photographer.

-That instinct to hold onto what felt fleeting grew into a way of seeing, first my own story, then the stories of those around me, and eventually, families who felt the same ache to keep something real.
+That instinct to hold onto what felt fleeting became a way of seeing.
+First my own story, then the stories of people close to me, and eventually, other families who felt that same quiet ache to hold on to something real.

-Since then, it’s grown into something bigger, a way to honour these little seasons, to feel deeply, and to help others see the beauty in their own everyday.
+Now, it’s grown into something much bigger, a way to honour these little seasons, to slow down, to feel deeply, and to help others see the beauty in their own everyday.

 My nostlagic heart has given me a deep love for shooting 35mm film.